If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “Shiori, don’t go.
 I need your help.”
 Cortez once again asks.

-Shiori pauses for a moment before saying “And you lack it.” followed by a click.
+Shiori pauses for a moment before saying “And you lack it.”
+A click follows signaling the phone calls end.

 “You did not tell me you were in a gang!”
 Apricot yells at Cortez latching onto his arm.
 “What the hell are you doing with a gang?”